UNKNOWNAR/Comsys-Hackathon5/Track_B/README.md

 - Evaluation on both binary verification and gallery-classification tasks
 - Optional FFT/DCT attention mechanism
 - Cosine similarity scoring and threshold optimization
-- Comprehensive plots provided to allow for better inferencing
+- Comprehensive plots provided to allow for better inference

 ## 📦 Model Weights
 ⚠️ *Due to size restrictions, model weights are not included in the repository.
 Please download them from our shared drive link (provided during submission) and place them appropriately.*